tkareine/jekyll-minibundle/README.md

 ## Asset fingerprinting

-Asset fingerprinting is intended to be used together with [Compass](http://compass-style.org/) and other similar asset generation tools that have their own configuration for input sources.
+Asset fingerprinting is intended to be used together with [Compass](http://compass-style.org/) and similar asset generation tools that have their own configuration for input sources.

 Configure Compass to take inputs from `_assets/styles/*.scss` and to put output to `_tmp/site.css`.
 Use `ministamp` tag to copy the